Custom Sections

 systemctl stop pvescheduler.service

-systemctl disable pvescheduler.service
+systemctl disable pvescheduler.service2

 Discontinuation of Spiceproxy service